GET FUNDED

 Weekly Payment: $2,375.00

-If the business experiences a sustained revenue decline and the new average monthly revenue drops to $65,000, the payment adjusts accordingly:
+If the business experiences a sustained revenue decline and the average monthly revenue drops to $65,000, the payment adjusts accordingly:

 New Monthly Payment: $6,500.00